-MRI allows minimally invasive treatment of cancer and other diseases.
-MRI accurately reveals a tumor within an organ or at difficult to reach locations.
-Using real-time MRI visualization, special needles are inserted such that the tip is within the tumor.
-Several types of treatment exist.
-One such treatment is to heat the tumor tip.
-The tissue surrounding the tip is exposed to the treatment and tissue cells in that region are killed and subsequently broken down by the body.
-The size of the region depends on the duration of the treatment.
-This type of therapy has several advantages.
-MRI guided interventions prevent having to search for the tumor reducing disruption to anatomical structures surgically.
-The real-time feedback on the effect of the intervention ensures excellent coverage of the tumor region.
-The minimally invasive procedure allows faster recovery of the patient.
+Using MRI, we can accurately reveal a tumor within an organ or at difficult to reach locations.
+Using real-time MRI visualization, special needles can be inserted such that the tip of the needle is within the tumor, which then can be used for treatment.
+One such treatment is cryoablation, where the tumor tip is frozen.
+Using this treatment the tissue surrounding the tip is frozen and tissue cells in that region are killed and subsequently broken down by the body.
+Cryoablation has several advantages, as the minimally invasive procedure is less disruptive for surrounding tissues and thus allows for faster recovery of the patient.
+Furthermore, the real-time feedback on the effect of intervention ensures excellent coverage of the tumor region, ensuring that the entire tumor has been destroyed.

-The goal of this project is to develop Artificial Intelligence (AI) to improve MRI guided interventions by automatically tracking tumors and automatically steering MRI acquisitions.
-We have an MRI scanner that can be digitally steered.
-AI can be developed such that it can track an object from a series of MRI images.
-The developed AI output can be used to steer the MRI.
-With the improved visualization, interventions can become more accurate in less time.
+The goal of this project is to develop Artificial Intelligence (AI) to improve MRI guided interventions by automatically tracking tumors and automatically steering MRI acquisitions, using an MRI scanner that can be digitally steered.
+Deep learning techniques can be used such that it can track an object from a series of MRI images.
+The output can be used to steer the MRI, which can be used for improved visualization, making interventions more accurate while reducing the duration of an intervention.

 In this pilot project, the focus is on simulated interventional MRI.
 The tasks are as follows: